integreat-io/integreat/README.md

 ## Source definitions

-Source definitions are the core of Integreat, as they define the sources to retrieve data from, and how to map this data to a set of items to make available through Integreat's data api.
+Source definitions are the core of Integreat, as they define the sources to fetch data from, how to map this data to a set of items to make available through Integreat's data api, and how to send data back to the source.

 A source definition object defines how to fetch from and send to the source, the target item (mapping to attributes and relationships), and the sync (basically